KDani-99/react-native-language-loader/README.md

 ## Features

-Nothing fancy, just enables you to quickly load a single or multiple languages from your android/app/src/main/assets/languages folder (If you've placed your languages files in that folder).
+Nothing fancy, just enables you to quickly load a single or multiple languages (which I needed for localization) from your android/app/src/main/assets/languages folder (If you've placed your languages files in that folder).

 ## Installation